Home Insurance and Your Mortgage Payment: Understanding the Growing Cost Burden

 3. Raise Your Deductible Strategically

 Increasing your deductible from $1,000 to $2,500 can meaningfully reduce your annual premium.
 Just make sure you have enough savings to cover the higher out-of-pocket cost if you need to file a claim.
+Learn more about rising home insurance deductibles and when a higher deductible makes sense.

 4. Invest in Risk-Mitigation Improvements

 Installing storm shutters, reinforcing your roof, adding a security system, or updating electrical and plumbing systems can earn you significant discounts.
-Rising insurance costs driven by climate change are rewarding homeowners who proactively reduce risk.
+Rising insurance costs driven by climate change are increasingly rewarding homeowners who proactively reduce risk.

 5. Understand What You're Paying For